 Your Pinterest following will grow organically with time as you pin more high-quality content, but it doesn’t hurt to point people to your account too!
 Try inviting your Instagram and Facebook followers to follow you on Pinterest and include a link to your Pinterest account on your website, in your email newsletter, and in your email signature.
 You can also add a Pinterest share button to your blog or website to encourage users to pin your content themselves!

 You see, Pinterest is more than just a social media platform.
 When used correctly, Pinterest is a great tool that you use to increase your website traffic, promote your products or services to your target audience, and ultimately grow your business.
-Try implementing a few of these tips and let us know if you see an increase in repins and referral traffic from Pinterest.
-If you need some extra help, don’t hesitate to reach out!
-We offer Pinterest consult sessions for bloggers and brands looking for a little help cleaning up their profiles and using the platform more strategically and would love to hear from you!
+Try implementing a few of these tips and let us know if you see an increase in repins and referral traffic from Pinterest — we would love to hear from you!